Are you trying to do low carb on a budget? Finding it tough? Here are my top tips for keeping the cost of your diet DOWN!

 Grow your own vegetables: When I started low carbing I was in a rental, but still managed to grow “dwarf” versions of my favorite veggies!
 You could start with this Heirloom Salad Kit that provides everything you need for growing radishes, lettuce, cucumbers, and tomatoes!
 Once you start, you won't stop because the flavor from freshly-picked veggies is SO good!

 Be open-minded about different cuts of meat: Whether I plan to use the skin on a chicken breast or not, I often find that these cuts are cheaper than the “naked” version.
 And it's easy enough to remove the skin yourself!
 Consider cheaper cuts of meat that are perfect for stewing.
 A slow cooker is your best friend here – check out all my slow cooker recipes!
 You might also like to consider buying a whole chicken and sectioning it yourself.
 Again – because it is more work, it is often a much cheaper way of buying food.
+(Check out my spiced roast chicken legs recipe!)
 And finally, do consider the less-than-popular parts of the animal like organ meat.
 It is fantastic for anyone on a keto diet and seriously full of nutrients.
 Start with something easy like a super smooth chicken pate made from chicken livers.

 Take the time to plan meals: It really does make a huge difference!
 If you're scrambling around at the last minute for something for dinner, then that's when it becomes all too easy to order in or go out to a restaurant.
 And the money REALLY starts to add up!
 I have a 14-Day Meal Planner that will help you if you have no idea where to start!